 We are charitable.
 This site has a charitable mission, and I donate half of my profits.
-We’ve given tens of thousands from our donor advised funds, which now have balances of over $200,000.
-I plan to increase that to $250,000 before the year is over.
+We’ve given tens of thousands from our donor-advised funds, which now have balances of over $250,000 while being the source of grants throughout the year.

 We are generous at times.
 I feel like we host as many or more gatherings and parties as we attend.
 That may just speak to our popularity or lack thereof as infrequent invitees, but the presence of 5 or 6 homebrewed ales and ciders on draft in our basement may have something to do with our frequent hosting.

 We pay our fair share.
 In large group outings or meals, we’d rather be the couple that orders a bit less when splitting a bill five ways or chips in a bit too much than we owe.
 Fortunately, most of our friends seem to operate in the same way, and the wait staff often end up with a generous tip.
 I don’t throw my money around and offer to pick up the whole tab for the table of 12.
 That would be a bit ostentatious, and way more than I care to spend. 🙂